decred/contractor-mgmt/README.md

   1. Install [CockroachDB](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-windows.html).

-  2. Create the root client and a node on localhost.
+  2. Create the root and cmswwwuser clients, the cmswww database, and a node on localhost.

      Replace `<install dir>` with the installation location for CockroachDB on your machine: